adriand2002/csci158-project-source/README.md

 2. Change your working directory using `cd csci158-project-source`
 3. Download the `CASIA-FingerprintV5(BMP).zip`, extract it into this directory, and rename the folder to `dataset`.
 4. Install Python3.xx and pip if not done so already.
-5. Install required packages using `pip install opencv-python scikit-learn`.
+5. Install required packages using `pip install opencv-python scikit-learn scipy numpy fingerprint-feature-extractor`.
 For Linux users, you may be prompted to first create a virtual environment which can be done by running `python -m venv venv; source venv/bin/activate` before you use the pip install command.
 6. Run using `python3 main.py`.
 If this doesn't work, try `python main.py`.

 Feature extraction and template generation will take you a while to perform, so a json file with templates of each subject's right thumb has already been pregenerated for testing using gentemplate.py.
 If you wish, you can regenerate it by running `python3/python gentemplate.py`.